mvolkmann/blog/src/rust.md

 of multiple structs because struct fields are never optional.
 Each struct being included would contain all the fields.

-A "tuple struct" gives a name to a tuple.
+A "tuple struct" gives a name to a tuple, allowing it to be used as a type.
 For example:

 ```rust